andrewmalta13/blockcypher-unoffical/README.md

 here is a quick example call to each function in the library

+##Usage

-var blockcypher = require('blockcypher-unoffical');
+//simply require the npm module at the top of the file you are using it on. var blockcypher = require('blockcypher-unoffical');

 ## Addresses
+//for more information about the arguments, check the comment stubs above each function in addresses.js in lib.

 blockcypher({network: "mainnet"}).Addresses.Summary(addresses, callback);
 blockcypher({network: "testnet"}).Addresses.Summary(addresses, callback);